The travel industry moves to preempt customer complaints

 That’s true, too.
 While travel companies are concerned with their reputations, they are understandably reluctant to give away the store.
 Poon recommends asking a series of questions before launching an appeal, including: How bad is the problem?
 Can I live with the amount being offered or do I need to demand more?
 How much trouble am I willing to go through in order to get the amount I think I deserve?

-For Sabatini, the problem was worth an appeal in writing.
+For Sabatini, as the customer, the problem was worth an appeal in writing.
 But a careful review of American Airlines’ contract of carriage — the legal agreement between her and the airline — suggested that it owed her nothing for the lengthy delay.
 She has put her appeal in writing and is awaiting the outcome.
+(Here’s how to find the best hotel at the lowest rate.)

-Plott and his family reluctantly accepted the shortened Carnival cruise, but instead of appealing to the cruise line for extra compensation, he decided to dispute the charges on his card.
+Plott and his family reluctantly accepted the shortened Carnival cruise.
+Instead of appealing to the cruise line for extra compensation, he decided to dispute the charges on his card.
 The reason?
 Carnival didn’t refund his port charges for the missed stops, as it had promised.

 “I’ll let American Express decide how much to pay them,” he says.
 “I don’t anticipate a full refund.
 I’m sure they’ll get something, but I was fed up with the runaround from customer service.”